Makham-Sai-Girish/Makham-Sai-Girish/README.md

 - 👋 Hi, I’m @Makham-Sai-Girish
 - 👀 I’m interested in Playing with Data
 - 🌱 I’m currently learning Data Science, Machine Learning
-- 💞️ I’m looking to collaborate on projects related to Data / Computer Vision
+- 💞️ I’m looking to collaborate on projects related to Data Science /Data Engineering
 - 📫 How to reach me girishmakham@gmail.com

 <!---